olivMertens/voicerag-realtime-aisearch/README.md

     Enter a name that will be used for the resource group.
     This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.

-1. (Optional) This is the point where you can customize the deployment by setting azd environment variables, in order to [use existing services](docs/existing_services.md) or [customize the voice choice](docs/customizing_deploy.md).
+1. This is the point where you can customize the deployment by setting azd environment variables, in order to [use existing services](docs/existing_services.md) or [customize the voice choice](docs/customizing_deploy.md).
+We will be customizing OpenAI endpoint to use single deployment of embedding model

 1. Run this command to ensure that the [infrastructure](../infra/main.bicep) does not make a brand new OpenAI service: